drclab/drclab.github.io/content/posts/mcmc-102.md

     return next_position, accept_prob
 ```

-Line-by-line rundown:
+What each block is doing:

-1. `random.split` keeps the momentum draw and accept/reject decision independent.
+- `random.split` creates two independent keys so the momentum draw and the uniform accept/reject draw cannot influence each other.
-2. `random.normal` samples the kinetic energy term from a standard Gaussian with the right dimensionality.
+- `random.normal` samples the momentum from a standard Gaussian.
+Because our kinetic energy is $\frac{1}{2} p^\top p$, this choice keeps the Hamiltonian in balance.
-3. `leapfrog(...)` proposes a new position–momentum pair using the integration scheme from part 1.
+- `leapfrog(...)` produces the tentative next position and the corresponding flipped momentum from part 1.
-4. The Hamiltonian difference `current_U + current_K - proposed_U - proposed_K` drives the Metropolis acceptance ratio.
+- `current_U + current_K - proposed_U - proposed_K` measures how much the Hamiltonian changed because of discretisation error.
-5. `lax.cond` switches between the proposal and the current position without leaving compiled XLA code.
+- `lax.cond` executes the accept/reject branch entirely inside compiled XLA code so we do not bounce back to Python on every iteration.

-## 2. Generate draws and diagnostics
+## 2. Run the chain and collect diagnostics

-To collect a full chain, scan over independent random keys, discard a warm-up window, and compute basic diagnostics.
-We will reuse the 2D correlated Gaussian from part 1 so we can compare estimates with the analytical mean and covariance.
+Next we loop this transition many times.
+The helper `run_chain` below applies `hmc_step` using `lax.scan`, records every visited position, and stores the acceptance probability for later summarising.
+We continue working with the same two-dimensional correlated Gaussian from part 1 so that analytical answers are available.

 ```python
 import numpy as np